 We are looking for dedicated students who have excelled in a variety of subjects, have a passion for cross-disciplinary education, and who show leadership and a breadth of activities.

 Students will choose from among the 40 majors offered in the College of Arts & Sciences but they will also receive access to a special computer science and technology curriculum while in Ithaca.
 One summer will be spent at the Cornell Tech campus in New York City, learning from leaders in the technology, industry and design spaces.
 A second summer is optional.

 Will I take special classes only for Milstein students?

 Yes, Milstein Program scholars participate in Milstein courses and workshops, including the First-year Project, the Junior Project Year, and MStudio, all connecting them to emerging fields and community-engaged projects.

 Where will I live during the summer at Cornell Tech?

 Milstein students will live together in The House at Cornell Tech, a dormitory on Roosevelt Island and the tallest and largest Passive House residential building in the world.

 Can I do another job or internship while participating in the summer program?

-The summer program at Cornell Tech is designed to be an immersive, full-time program.
-As such, you will not have time to take on an additional job or internship while the summer program is in session.
+The summer program is a residential program in NYC and is designed to be an immersive, full-time program.
+As such, you will not have time to take on an additional full time job or internship while the summer program is in session.

-As a Milstein student you are required to participate in the summer program at Cornell Tech.
+As a Milstein student you are not required to participate in the summer program.